VictorLiwentao/Pet-Adoption-Database-System/doc/Project Report.md

 Our project was about building a pet adoption website to help connect people looking to adopt with animals in shelters.
 We made it simple for users to browse available pets, submit adoption requests, and keep track of their past adoptions.
 Shelters can also benefit by viewing important statistics about their adoption activity, like which pets are most popular and how many adoption requests they’re receiving.
 We designed these features with real-world needs in mind, aiming to make adoption easier for adopters and help shelters manage their animals better.

 We also developed some useful analytics features, such as highlighting older pets who often struggle to get adopted, recognizing the most active adopters, and identifying users who might need extra assistance during the adoption process.
-These analytical tools go beyond just basic functionality—they help shelters strategically improve adoption outcomes and manage operations more effectively.
+These analytical tools go beyond just basic functionality as they help shelters strategically improve adoption outcomes and manage operations more effectively.

 Still, there’s room for improvement.
 Right now, the application doesn’t have real-time notifications, meaning users aren’t immediately informed when something changes with their adoption requests.
 Adding live updates or direct communication features could make the app more engaging and practical.